SELC-ISU/MoneyBuddy/README.md

 Here you can see an irresponsible user who spent way more than they earned in May of 2020:<br>
 ![stats](../assets/stats.PNG?raw=true)
+<br>"<b>Current Balance</b>" - the sum of all entries in the database.
+<br>"<b>Spent this month</b>" - the sum of all entries where amount < 0
+<br>"<b>Earned this month</b>" - the sum of all entries where amount > 0
+<br>"<b>Delta</b>" - the difference between what you've spent and earned this month.
+If negative, you've spent more than you've earned, and vice versa.
+<br>"<b><i>Percentages</i></b>" - These ratios show how many of your expenses were "needs" vs how many were "wants."
+This can give you an idea, especially if your delta was negative, where you're spending more of your money.
+The calculation of these percentages ignore income.

 This is what it looks like to have more than 1 checkbook registered.
 These can be created or destroyed with the two buttons at the top of the menu:<br>
 ![multiple-checkbooks](../assets/multiple-checkbooks.PNG?raw=true)